Has it also happened to you that you were travelling and/or on holidays and you were at the right place at the right time?

 This is what I got on one side of the bridge…

 Then a church service is being given at the Chiesa di Santa Maria ‘e Mare.
 Afterwards everybody, and I mean truly everybody – us included -, is invited to a glass of red wine and some bread with octopus salad.
-I have to admit that we did not join this final part of the day as I don’t eat seafood and I did not want to offend people by saying no to their generous offer on spot.
-I regret it a bit now.
+We did not join this final part of the day as I don’t eat seafood and I did not want to offend people by saying no to their generous offer.
+I regret it a bit, I have to say…

 But I have their warm, noble, and wonderful humanness in my heart forever.
 Grazie da cuore, Orosei.